Authors

 Making His Mark

 In 2016, he announced his Major Lazer tribute band, Major Behavior, which he formed with DJ Maachew Bentley.
 A year later, he was featured in an ad campaign for Malibu Rum and appeared on the covers of Treats! and Nude.
-2017 was also the year of his second tour with Major Behavior, and he appeared with Dillon Francis, RL Grime, and Party Favor.
+2017 was also the year of his second tour with Major Behavior, during which he appeared alongside Dillon Francis, RL Grime, and Party Favor.

 During his performance in Chicago, he was joined by Diplo and, as an ordained minister, performed a spontaneous wedding in Miami.